Samsung Dryer HC Error Code: High Temperature Fault

 Symptoms You May Notice

-- HC appears at the same point in every cycle
+- HC keeps coming back at almost the exact same point in every single cycle, like clockwork

 Can you reset a Samsung dryer to clear the HC code?